Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 have to let his past define him.

-to assist others in similar situations.
+Michael turned into a child abuse advocate, using his personal experiences to help others in similar circumstances.
 He collaborated with local groups to

 raise awareness about child abuse and advocated for stricter child protection